EPA head tells coal miners ‘regulatory assault is over’

-SYCAMORE, Pa. — Environmental Protection Agency Administrator Scott Pruitt has told workers at the nation’s largest underground coal mining complex the “regulatory assault” on the coal industry is over.
+SYCAMORE, Pa.
+(AP) — Environmental Protection Agency Administrator Scott Pruitt told dozens of Pennsylvania coal miners Thursday that the “regulatory assault” on their industry is over, and that the environment can be protected without hurting business.

-He was referring to tightened regulatory standards under former President Barack Obama that are being rolled back by President Donald Trump under an executive order signed two weeks ago.
+“We’re going to do it the American way, grow jobs and show the rest of the world how it’s done,” Pruitt said before going on a mine tour about 50 miles south of Pittsburgh.

-Pruitt spoke to about 100 miners at the Harvey Mine, one of three mines comprising the Bailey mine complex run by CNX Coal Resources about 50 miles south of Pittsburgh.
+“The regulatory assault is over,” he said, referring to tightened environmental and other regulatory standards on coal and other energy industries under former President Barack Obama.
+“We’re going to partner together with you.”

-Pruitt says the environment can be protected without harming business, telling miners the industry will “do it the American way, grow jobs and show the rest of the world how it’s done.”
+Pruitt spoke for less than five minutes to about 100 workers at the Harvey Mine, one of three comprising the nation’s largest underground coal mining complex.
+It’s run by CNX Coal Resources.

 Most Read Stories